-• Application Fee: Beginning with the 2017 application period, OPM will charge an upfront, nonrefundable application fee.
+• Application Fee: Beginning with the 2017 application period, OPM will charge an upfront, non-refundable application fee.
 For national charities applying independently, this fee will be \$570.
 For national charities applying under the umbrella of a federation, this fee will be \$400.
 For local charities applying independently, this fee will be \$340.
 For local charities applying under the umbrella of a federation, this fee will be \$255.

-Note: It may behoove independent charities to consider applying with a federation, to save on the application fee as well to involve another set of eyes to ensure that application materials are accurate.
+Note: It may behoove independent charities to consider applying with a federation, to save on the application fee as well as be assured their application materials are accurate.

 • Listing Fee: If the charity is approved for the campaign, it must then pay a listing fee in order to be included in the CFC Charity List.
-This fee will be due in the spring, and will be assessed according to an organization's total revenue as reported on the IRS Form 990 that accompanies its application.
+This fee will be due in the spring, and will be assessed according to each organization's total revenue as reported on the IRS Form 990 that accompanies its application.